meltano/meltano/docs/src/docs/getting-started.md

     but an error message related to missing configuration or an unimplemented `--help` flag would also confirm that Meltano can invoke the plugin's executable.

+    Sometimes extractors and loaders expect that certain dependencies are already installed.
+If you run into any trouble while installing, refer to [MeltanoHub](https://hub.meltano.com/) for more help or join the <SlackChannelLink>Meltano Slack workspace<OutboundLink /></SlackChannelLink> to ask questions.
 ### Configure the loader

 Chances are that the loader you just added to your project will require some amount of [configuration](/docs/configuration.html) before it can start loading data.